best walks perth - rocky pool walk kalamunda

 Source: @shotbylukewilliams

-Best visited at sunset, Lesmurdie Falls offers spectacular views and one of Perth Hills’ best waterfalls.
+Best enjoyed at sunset, Lesmurdie Falls offers spectacular views and one of the best waterfalls in the Perth Hills.

 To soak it all in, you’ll want to take the loop trail to catch all angles of the cascading water.
-It’s the perfect place to hit refresh and enjoy a little slice of nature.
+It’s the perfect place to hit refresh while enjoying a slice of nature.

 There are a number of walking trails you can explore depending on the time you have, your level of fitness, and the degree of difficulty.